-James, a certified strength and conditioning specialist who has an MBA, is a syndicated fitness columnist for the Chicago Tribune and Tribune Newspapers and the author of the upcoming book, Lose It Right.
+Fell, a certified strength and conditioning specialist who has an MBA, is a syndicated fitness columnist for the Chicago Tribune and Tribune Newspapers and the author of Lose It Right.

 Surprisingly, the ripped James is a former couch potato who lost 50 pounds and has kept it off for over 15 years.
-He qualified for the Boston Marathon in 2013 — something the once-sedentary Fell never imagined he'd ever be able to do.
+He qualified for the Boston Marathon in 2013 and will run it in 2014 — something the once-sedentary Fell never imagined he'd ever be able to do.